Acceptable Use and Policies - Guidance

 Summary of Procedural Guidelines

-Initial discovery of a potential AUP violation can result from a number of triggering events which include but are not limited to:
+Initial discovery of a potential Acceptable Use Policy(AUP) violation can result from a number of triggering events which include but are not limited to:

 - Bandwidth and network monitoring